ASA Compliance Group Account migration & verification Since 2016

 What happens when we take over

-Submit, follow up, escalate in the right lanes
+WE Submit, call Amazon, follow up, and escalate

 • 5,200+ cases handled